 “To get them, we have to leave.
 They’ll be coming any minute.
 We’ve got to take her back,” Klias was saying slowly.
 “Baphrem?
 We’ll kill them all, but we have to get her out of here or she’s going to die.
 Give Niobis a chance.”

-The warm body under his hands twitched and Baphrem’s world tilted on its axis.
+The warm body under his hands twitched, and Baphrem’s world tilted on its axis.
 She was still alive.
 From inside his own personal pit of despair, Baphrem finally pushed his body into movement.
 One thought fuelled him.
 She was still alive.

 “She doesn’t have much time, Baphrem,” Klias urged at his side.

 With shaking hands, Baphrem clutched the bloodied body to his chest, cradling Teil as carefully as he could.
-He moved slowly, trying to minimize her moving her, while Klias watched for anyone coming towards the hut.
+He moved slowly, trying to minimize her movement, while Klias watched for anyone coming towards the hut.
 In the darkness, the streaks of tears shone against the dirt on his face.
 “They burned her eyes, Klias,” he whispered in a voice that was not his own.

 Klias’ expression didn’t change, but his eerie eyes focused on his friend’s.
 “Once, years ago, you told me that if I trusted you I wouldn’t regret it.
 Trust me now.
 You won’t regret it.”